TadiT7/treble_experimentations_wiki/Barnes-&-Noble-Nook-Tablet-10.1".md

 * Speakers: Work.
 * Bluetooth: Bluetooth Audio works.
 File transfer untested.
 * WiFi: Works.
 * Display: Works, though screen size is retrieved incorrectly?
 Reports as a 14.1" display, so the DPI is off.
-Can be worked around with "Easy DPI Changer".
+Can be worked around with "Easy DPI Changer" or through the "Developer options" in the device settings with the values of "752 dp".

 ## Additional Notes:
 * Boot animation is missing on Phh-treble v25, unsure why.